mcdonc/substanced-presentation/presentation.rst

 .. note::

-   - Developers define "content" (e.g. a blog entry, a product for sale, or a news item, etc) via plain-old-Python.
+   - Developers define "content" (e.g. a blog entry, a product for sale, or a news item, etc) via plain-old-Python.  (sdidemo/resources.py)

-   - Content is stored in an object database.

-   - The SDI allows nonexpert but privileged users to create, edit, update, and delete developer-defined content.

    - The SDI is a view of a hierarchical content space, something like a filesystem.
+The SDI allows users to create, edit, update, and delete developer-defined content.  (sdidemo UI).

+   - Views are defined against types.
+The URL is a path through a tree plus an optional view name.  (@@properties)

+   - Undo actions taken via the SDI, or any action invoked against the database programmatically.  (undo the actions I just took).

+   - Content is stored in an object database.  (pshell of sdidev)

    - The SDI also allows for managing less contenty aspects of the
-     system: users, groups, ACLs, and database connections.
+     system: users, groups, and database management. (sdidemo database, data evolution, users & groups).

+   - SDI is security filtered (sdidemo: protect jimmybob folder with (Allow, admin, sdi.view) and no inherit, log in as "notadmin").
+Note hierarchical nature and ability to protect a subtree.

    - The SDI is "real-time"; see content and structure changes as they happen without page reloads.
+(Side by side windows on workspace 2.)

+   - Grid can handle many objects (EHN posts view)

    - The SDI is extensible.

-   - If you put the SDI in front of your admin users, you'll probably need to write less code.

-   - Undo actions taken via the SDI, or any action invoked against the database programmatically.

-   - Manage hierarchical security declarations attached to content objects.
+(EHN sites/ehn/staging/@@compose_edition view)

+   - Capture site activity using an audit log.
+(Show audit log in sdidev).

+   - Built-in performance monitoring hooks. (datadog)

+   - Indexing and searching of content via field, keyword, facet, and full-text indexes.  (yss.views.song:query).

+   - Relate content objects to each other, with optional referential integrity.
+     (Song SDI in youshouldsing).

    - Workflow content.

-   - Indexing and searching of content via field, keyword, facet, and full-text indexes.

-   - Relate content objects to each other, with optional referential integrity.

-   - Evolve database content over time as your code changes.
+(Agendaless.com workflow)

-   - Dump your site's content to the filesystem in a mostly human-readable format.

-   - Reload a dump into the system.
+   - Dump your site's content to the filesystem in a mostly human-readable format and reload a dump into the system.  (see kuiu ecommbuildout dump).

-   - Capture site activity using an audit log.

-   - Built-in performance monitoring hooks.

-   - Runs under either Python 2 or Python 3.

 ----